Opposing force: Units

+Canada

+The Canadian Armed Forces has OPFOR units from the Canadian Manoeuvre Training Centre.

 China

 France

 In the French Army, a FORAD (FORce ADverse, enemy force) is used to train the army, in both the centre d'entraînement au combat (CENTAC, Combat Training Center) of Mailly-le-Camp and in the centre d'entraînement aux actions en zone urbaine (CENZUB, Urban Operations Training Centre).
 Declassed AMX-30 tanks were used to simulate Soviet T-72s, until 2018.